ThankiJay/ThankiJay/README.md

 - **Database Management:** MySQL, SQLite
 - **Version Control:** Git, GitHub

-## Certifications

-- [Certification Name 1] _(Month Year)_
-  - Description: Briefly describe the certification and its relevance to your data science journey.

-- [Certification Name 2] _(Month Year)_
-  - Description: Briefly describe the certification and its relevance to your data science journey.

-## Contact Me

 I'm always open to connecting with fellow data enthusiasts, professionals, or potential collaborators.
 Feel free to reach out to me via email at jaythankey17@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/jay-thanki-31b14827a/)